 What’s The Difference Between Purging and Breakouts?

 To distinguish between purging and breakouts, look at the type of product you started using.
 If it contains one of the ingredients mentioned above, your skin could be purging.
 Also, consider the location of your breakouts.
 Are most of your breakouts in the same areas that they usually appear?
 If so, your skin could be purging.
 Finally, keep track of how long it takes your breakouts to diminish.
-If an over-the-counter product isn’t improving your skin after two to six weeks, you may want to stop using it and regroup.
-When in doubt, it’s always best to consult with either a dermatologist or esthetician when possible.
+If an over-the-counter product isn’t improving your skin after 2-6 weeks, you may want to stop using it and regroup.
+When in doubt, it’s always best to consult with a dermatologist or esthetician.

 If your skin isn’t purging, there are basically two other reasons a new product could be breaking you out.
 The first is that a product is causing a bad reaction.
 Signs of a reaction include redness, itching, stinging, burning, or rashes.
 Take note of whether or not your skin feels hot to the touch and whether or not clusters of tiny bumps have appeared that make your skin feel rough to the touch (these can be mistaken for breakouts, but it’s actually dermatitis.)